 Point out the familiarity and effectiveness of the platform to help ease concerns of a steep learning curve or poor results.
-According to Trinity Digital Marketing, over 1.2 billion people access the web from their smartphone.
-Point out also that tablet users spend 50% more than PC users, according to a study by Adobe.
+According to Statista over 4.32 billion people access the web from their smartphone.
+Point out also that 68.1% of all website visits came from mobile devices vs. 28.1 from desktops in 2020.
 This combination is enough to convince anyone that the technology eases buyer concerns via a medium with which they’re comfortable.

 Further bolster your case by pointing out the need for responsive solutions to optimize sales efficiency.
-25.85% of all emails are opened from a mobile phone and 10.16% from tablets, which means your clients and potential clients are likely on-the-go and require flexibility from your company to help seal the deal.
+81% of emails are opened from a mobile device, which means your clients and potential clients are likely on-the-go and require flexibility from your company to help seal the deal.
 Bring some additional data of your own to the table by highlighting the frequency of rescheduling, missed meetings, and missed opportunities due to a lack of agility in your technology.

 Demo the Technology

 For some, a hands-on experience is far more potent than a verbal argument.
 This requires a working product demo with all the accouterments necessary to show your boss, in the flesh, just how responsive and adaptable mobile technology can be.